-Adding the City Limits layer to your map lets you build areas of interest and export those city and town names out of MBO as a CSV file.
+Adding the City Limits layer to your map lets you build areas of interest and export those city and town names out of Map Business Online as a CSV file.
 A city limits based areas of interest view is also sharable through interactive map web map sharing, through shared saved image files, or via a printable map.
-MBO users can also add city names to your zip code analysis as well.
+Map Business Online users can also add city names to your zip code analysis as well.
 Read on.

 USPS Zip Codes